hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 https://github.com/red/red/issues/3553#issuecomment-429476014

 [12:27:13](#1631276833533RuhIF:gitter.im) <hiiamboris (NOT THIS ONE)>:
-I understand you want to bend Red here í ½í¸‰
+I understand you want to bend Red here ğŸ˜‰
 But there is a cost.
 Function vs operator precedence is already complex enough that a lot of debate was around it.
 If you want a deeper view: https://github.com/red/red/issues/941

 [12:30:01](#1631277001534FSWnW:gitter.im) <hiiamboris (NOT THIS ONE)>: